-• KIG 553: Figure 3 presents the bar fitting for galaxy KIG 553.
-The left panels show the relative Fourier intensity amplitudes I_m/I_0 for the first even Fourier terms up to m=20 (solid line).
+I_m/I_0 for the first even Fourier terms up to m = 20 (solid line).
 The mapping of the bar is shown with cross symbols.
-The right panels of Figure 3 present the phase profiles φ_m for the same first ten even Fourier terms (m=2 to m=20).
-In this example the last term used in the Fourier expansion to describe the bar is m=18.
-For the first 5 even Fourier terms (m=2 to m=10) the symmetry assumption is used and for the next even terms (m=12 to m=18) the bar is modeled with a Gaussian (Figure 3 - left panels).
-The fact that the phase is not constant within the inner 5'' is a deprojection effect that we could not totally eliminate.
+The right-hand panels of Fig. 3 present the phase profiles φ_m for the same first 10 even Fourier terms (m = 2 to 20).
+In this example the last term used in the Fourier expansion to describe the bar is m = 18.
+For the first five even Fourier terms (m = 2 to 10) the symmetry assumption is used and for the next even terms (m = 12 to 18) the bar is modelled with a Gaussian (Fig. 3 - left-hand panels).
+The fact that the phase is not constant within the inner 5 arcsec is a deprojection effect that we could not totally eliminate.

-The output Fourier images are shown in Figure 4.
-The designations are the same as in Figure 2.
+The output Fourier images are shown in Fig. 4.
+The designations are the same as in Fig. 2.

-• KIG 719: This is one of the two galaxies in our sample that harbors an AGN (Seyfert1 nucleus).
+(iii) KIG 719.
+This is one of the two galaxies in our sample that harbours an active galactic nucleus (AGN; Seyfert 1 nucleus).
 The AGN component was fitted by the BUDDA code and then subtracted from the original image prior to proceed to the Fourier decomposition.
 The bar was fitted with two Gaussians.
-The last term included in the Fourier expansion to model the bar was m=10.
-The left panels of Figure 5 show the relative Fourier intensity amplitudes I_m/I_0 as a function of radius for the first six even Fourier terms from m=2 to m=12 (solid line).
+The last term included in the Fourier expansion to model the bar was m = 10.
+The left-hand panels of Fig. 5 show the relative Fourier intensity amplitudes I_m/I_0 as a function of radius for the first six even Fourier terms from m =2 to 12 (solid line).
 The bar fitting is indicated with cross symbols.
-The phase profiles φ_m as a function of radius for the same first six even Fourier terms (m=2 to m=12) are displayed in the right panels of Figure 5.
+The phase profiles φ_m as a function of radius for the same first six even Fourier terms (m = 2 to 12) are displayed in the right-hand panels of Fig. 5.

-The Fourier images obtained after bar-spiral separation are displayed in Figure 6, the designations being the same as for Figure 2.
+The Fourier images obtained after bar-spiral separation are displayed in Fig. 6, the designations being the same as for Fig. 2.

-3.1.2 Estimation of Bar, Spiral and Total Strengths
+3.1.2 Estimation of bar, spiral and total strengths

 We employ the gravitational torque method (Sanders & Tubbs 1980; Combes & Sanders 1981; Buta & Block 2001) to derive the bar, spiral and total strengths for the galaxies in our sample.
 A constant mass-to-light ratio is assumed.
-The procedure is described in detail in Buta, Block & Knapen (2003).
-The vertical disk scaleheight is inferred from the radial scalelength following the galaxy morphological type dependent prescription from de Grijs (1998).
+The procedure is described in detail in Buta et al. (2003b).
+The vertical disc scaleheight is inferred from the radial scalelength following the galaxy morphological type dependent prescription from de Grijs (1998).